hmcts/azure-policy/policies/allowed_ip_sku/README.md

 ## Required Public IP SKU Sizes

-The specific disk SKU sizes that are enforced by the policy:
+The specific IP SKU sizes that are enforced by the policy:

 | Name             | SKU             |